vEnhance/web.evanchen.cc/input/usemo.md

 Note the new email address
 $\text{usersatzmo}@\text{gmail}.\text{com}$ for contact.

+The competition dates are **October 24 & 25, 2026 from 12:30pm to 5:00pm ET**.

-[Problem proposals for USEMO 2026 are open][propose].
+Problem proposals for USEMO 2026 were due on 31 May.
-They are due 31 May 2026.
+(You can [see the instructions anyway][propose].)

 <!--
 - [Solutions and results for 2025 are now posted](/exams/report-usemo-2025.pdf).